-Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations at https://evaluations.ufl.edu/evals.
+Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations.
 Evaluations are typically open during the last two or three weeks of the semester, but students will be given specific times when they are open.
-Summary results of these assessments are available to students at https://evaluations.ufl.edu/results/
+Summary results of these assessments are available to students.